The Library’s primary goal is to provide quality services and resources for the support of our diverse community of users.

 Locations & Learning Spaces

 The UIC Library is one library, but we can be found in locations across campus and across Illinois.
 All locations welcome our diverse community of scholars, faculty, clinicians, and community members.
-From the East campus Richard J. Daley Library and West campus Library of the Health Sciences in Chicago, to our three Library of the Health Sciences locations in Peoria, Rockford, and Urbana, we provide spaces designed for study, research, and learning.
-In Urbana, we share that space with our health science colleagues in the Grainger Engineering Library Information Center.
+From the East campus Richard J. Daley Library and West campus Library of the Health Sciences in Chicago, to our three Library of the Health Sciences locations in Peoria and Rockford, we provide spaces designed for study, research, and learning.

 Library facilities foster the collaborative nature of study, research, and learning, while also addressing the need for quiet or silent space in which to do independent work.
 Appropriately designated, safe, comfortable, well-lighted, and clean spaces can promote effective use of the library’s resources and lead to greater student success.
 Hours of access, circulation policies, and other rules are intended to meet the needs of the UIC community.